openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 * Set up eth0 interface (it will provide internet access for puppet master and will correspond to "Adapter 2" in VirtualBox):
 	* CentOS/RHEL
+          * Copy mac addres from "Adapter 2" and add this to "MACADDR=" separated by colons
 		* ``vi /etc/sysconfig/network-scripts/ifcfg-eth0``::

 			DEVICE="eth0"
 			BOOTPROTO="dhcp"
 			ONBOOT="yes"
 			TYPE="Ethernet"
+			MACADDR="00:11:22:33:44:55"
 			PEERDNS="no"

 		* Apply network settings::